plurid/developer/about/notes/global.md

 # global view

-`joiner` orders updates (or the coder changes some) of the packages and pushes the updated repository
+`joiner` orders updates (or the coder changes some) of the packages and pushes the updated repository to `decode`

 `performer` listens for changes on the repository and starts building the packages